-With these kinds of activites in mind, now’s the time to ask how a rangefinder can help improve your target shooting skills.
+With these kinds of activities in mind, now's the time to ask how a rangefinder can help improve your target shooting skills.

 There's almost nothing more American than plinking.
 Who would've thought that setting up a few beer bottles on a fence post to shoot at would provide so much delight and satisfaction?
 Using a rangefinder while plinking can not only help you learn estimating distances when you're without one, it can also help you get some quality practice in for hunting and competitions.

 For example, while you're out plinking, walk to various distances and range it.
 When eyeing up that tin can, don't take your eyes off of it while you pull out the rangefinder, put it to your eyes, and shoot.